 We collect information and insights before, during, and after an engagement process to support a tailor-made and insight-driven process and end-product.
 This data ranges from data about your background and interest in the consultation to your preferences, insights, hopes, concerns and ideas related to the topic at hand.

 Information you give us:

--We also have personal information of your email address which we will keep confidential. •Information we get from your use of our services, your attendance at our event, we will ask for your explicit consent before sharing it with any third parties, if you do not give your consent, we do not share your information.
+- Information we get from your use of our services, your participation in our engagement process, we will ask for your explicit consent before sharing it with any third parties, if you do not give your consent, we do not share your information.

--There will be a post-event feedback survey that we will send you, this is a crucial part of our proprietary process and we do appreciate your engagement in this final part of our event.
+- There will be a post-engagement feedback survey that we will send you, this is a crucial part of our proprietary process and we do appreciate your participation in this final part of our engagement.

 2.0 How we use information we collect:

-We use the information we get after the event, like your feedback – to make our next events better and continuously learn and iterate.
+We use the information we get after the engagement, like your feedback – to make our next engagements better and continuously learn and iterate.
 After we have gleaned what we need from your feedback, we will anonymise it before any further processing takes place (unless agreed otherwise directly with you).

 3.0 How you can find out which information we hold about you: